kutlay/kutlay.github.io/_posts/2025-02-09-solving-mip-mps-file-format.md

 ## Testing the MPS reader

 Now that I have an MPS reader that can read the simplest MPS file in the world.
-I have unit tests covering most of the implementation so I am fairly confident that the reader is doing the right thing.
+I have unit tests covering most of the implementation, so I am fairly confident that the reader is doing the right thing.
 I can only read both the MPS file and the output to decide if it's doing the right thing.
 However, despite the unit tests I have, it's hard to know if this program could read all kinds of different MPS files in the wild.

 Thankfully the benchmarking framework I mentioned above is also a great library for testing.
 At the end of the day, if the program reads all MPS files from the benchmarking set and gives a correct result, we're good.
 I got the list of "easy" problems from the [MIPLIB](https://miplib.zib.de/) library, put it in the "miplib_easy.txt" and wrote a little bash script to download them all: